Automating-GIS-processes/site/source/index.rst

 directly in your browser (no installations needed).

 Notice: we assume that you know the basics of Python programming.
-If you are new to Python, we recommend that you start with the `Geo-Python course materials at geo-python.github.io <https://geo-python.github.io>`_.
+If you are new to Python, we recommend that you start with the Geo-Python course materials at `https://geo-python.github.io <https://geo-python.github.io>`_.
 The Automating GIS processes course ("AutoGIS") is a direct continuation from the Geo-Python course, which is a join effort between the geography and geosciences study programmes at the University of Helsinki, Finland.